-Want to Become a Writing Tutor?
+Want to Become a Writing Center Tutor?

-Our tutors have gone on to graduate Binghamton University with honors and become Fulbright Scholars, gained admission to graduate programs at Columbia and NYU, and attended law school, to name just a few accomplishments.
+Our tutors have gone on to graduate Binghamton University with honors and

-Students from all disciplines—science, engineering, humanities, business, health, and the arts—are encouraged to apply.
+humanities, business, and health—are encouraged to apply.

 A Few Details

 New tutors enroll for 2.0 or 4.0 credit hours in WRIT 491, a two-part pass-fail

 practicum in college teaching: tutoring.
 You may choose practicum credits or